Home Air Travel The real reason babies and toddlers need ID for domestic flights

 There’s only one reason that baby is riding free on your lap within the U.S.—or in his own seat for a reduced “infant fare” that is not extended to children over 2 years: his age.

-In all fairness, many parents do try to squeeze in one last free flight just before a child’s second birthday—and even just after thinking they’ll still get away with it.
 A few bold parents have tried to push it even farther, and I’ve heard some hilarious stories about attempts to check in petite passengers who, when asked at the counter, were able to quite articulately explain to the ticket agent how old they are and also how old their mommies told them to say they were.

-From a couple of popular U.S. airlines:
+Details from a couple of popular U.S. airlines:

 • Southwest Airlines: “A birth certificate is required to validate the age of all infants under age two.”
 (Tip: If you set up age-verification with Southwest, you can save this step and use online check in next time around–see details in my post on flying Southwest Airlines with a baby or toddler here.)